Thursday, 6 December 2012

 I thank you all for your words of courage and friendship, for your love and affection, for your concern, for your smile.
 Most of these come from miles away but, despite the distance, they prove you're in this journey with me.

 To my family - I am grateful for all you have done for me.
 All the good there is in me, I owe it to you.
-All of you are in my thoughts every day.
 I just wish I could have a hug and a kiss from each of you in the mornings and every night before going to bed - it would make things more bearable to me.

 To Davide, I have no words...
 There are no words to thank him enough for all.
 For taking care of me, for being with me in every single moment of this battle.
 I hope one day I'll be able to show him how much I love him, the same way he shows me everyday.